IngeborgArdoe/training/academy/web-terminology.md

 ### Data Diagram and Sources

 In both the Data Diagram and the Data Source section, you can define the partial, or restricted, data model that is relevant to this particular module.
-The Data Diagram is the same visual representation we used when we first added the Contact Object Class, and the Data Sources-section is a more tabular visualization of the same information.
+The Data Diagram is the same visual representation we used when we first added the Concern Object Class, and the Data Sources-section is a more tabular visualization of the same information.

 ### Data Filter